kinjames/donbosco/README.md

 ## Introduction

 Don Bosco website is designed to provide information and resources for students, parents, and staff.
-It serves as a central hub for announcements, events, and other important information related to our school.
+It serves as a central hub for announcements, events,and other important information related to our school.

 ## Features